Series: Here There Be Dragon

 “It rang and went to voicemail.
 What about Spencer’s?”
 Dave looked worried.

 “Straight to voicemail.
-Once he figured out how to charge his phone with skin contact, it’s never gone dead.
+Once Spencer figured out how to charge his phone with skin contact, it’s never gone dead.
 It’s off or broke.
 Neither are good with Morgan…” Aaron trailed off as the pain started again.
 It was so enveloping that he felt darkness take him.

 His voice stolen, he couldn’t speak.
 The wood at his back was burning hot on his skin.
 He grinned as the skin at his back shifted from flesh to scales.
-He had no clue how he did it but he’d take it because the burning wood no longer hurt him.
+He had no clue how he did it, but he’d take it because the burning wood no longer hurt him.
 He burst up from the table with wings spread.
-His magic was still suppressed but he had mouth and claws.
+His magic was still suppressed, but he had mouth and claws.
 He landed on the first man and took him down.
 Claws ripping at throat and teeth pulling tongue free from his body.
 The man was dead before he landed on the ground.

-Turning on the dead body, he looked at those around him and inhaled to release flames on all of them but he found he couldn’t.
+Turning on the dead body, he looked at those around him and inhaled to release flames on all of them, but he found he couldn’t.
 They had suppressed his magic more than he thought.
 He watched as the lead man primed something in his hand.
 He could hear the whine of it before two barbs shot out at him.
 The first bounced off his scales but the second found a home where he’d been injured by them, a scale missing.
 He watched the man press a button and electricity shot out at him.

 He laughed, spraying blood from the dead man all over the lead man.
 The little barb with electricity did nothing to him.
 He was so focused on the men in front he didn’t hear or see the one behind him, not until he was cracked in the head with something.